|Title:||Upward Bound Summer Instructors|

 - Complete the entire application for this position (including salary information).

-- Provide a cover letter expressing interest in the position, as well as specify the subject area(s) qualified to be taught to UB participants.
+- Provide a cover letter expressing interest in the position (applicant cover letter must specify the subject area(s) he or she is qualified to teach).

 - Attach or include a resume detailing experience